Application Requirements Admission Cycle beginning July 2020 for Acceptance in 2021

 - A composite score of 300 or higher on the verbal and quantitative sections will be more competitive.

-- We will take the highest score from each section, if you retake.
+- We will take the highest score from each section, if you have taken the exam multiple times.

 - Official GRE score report must be taken within the last 5 years.